dashpilot/single-file-components-for-vanilla-js/README.md

 The order of the template-, script- and css- tags is up to your own preference.
 When you run `npm run dev` or `npm run build` the compiler goes through all the components and automatically splits and minifies/uglifies the JS, CSS and HTML into dist/assets.
 It also copies index.html to the dist folder.

+To load a component on the page, create a custom element in index.html that corresponds to the filename of your component.
+For example if your component is called card.html, create a custom element <card></card> in index.html.
+You can also load multiple instances of the component on the page, without duplicating the javascript or CSS.
+See `index.html` for an example.

 ## What it's not

 This script is simply meant to help you write code in a more modular way, but it doesn't feature the wealth of extras Svelte offers (template language, two-way binding, CSS-scoping etc.).
 Let me know if there are any features/improvements you'd like to see.